 Sometimes Medications Are Necessary

 I have seen dietary interventions and nutritional supplements work very well in assuaging mitral valve prolapse symptoms, and they are also advisable for those of you who do not have symptoms.

 When I did have to rely on medicine to treat troublesome arhythmias or chest pain, I usually prescribed the beta blocker Toprol in various dosages, depending upon the person's response.
 Beta blockers calm the heart by blocking the effect of adrenaline—the hormone that can make the heart pound harder and faster.

 Women, especially those in menopause, may require additional interventions.
 That’s because the drop in estrogen that occurs with menopause can worsen mitral valve prolapse symptoms.
 I've found that estrogens or natural phytoestrogens can help ameliorate some of these menopausal symptoms.
 I prefer bioidentical hormone replacement therapy over synthetics.

 Also, postmenopausal women are more likely to develop diastolic dysfunction, a condition that is caused by mitral valve prolapse.
 If you suspect, or know, you have mitral valve prolapse you want to get a good medical workup.
 Maintaining healthy blood pressure can also help to prevent a worsening of the condition.

 One final note about mitral valve prolapse.
-If you have mitral valve prolapse and a leaky valve, you want to take prophylactic antibiotics before dental or other surgery to prevent infection of the vulnerable valve.
+If you have mitral valve prolapse and a leaky valve, talk to your physician about taking antibiotics before dental procedures, as opinions on dental preventive measures are often modified by academic agencies.